Habit Tracking

 • iOS only no Android or web version

-11. Productive: Best for Building Morning & Evening Routines
+11. Productive: Best for Morning and Evening Routine Structure

-Productive organizes habits into time-of-day routines rather than a flat list.
-Your morning routine, afternoon habits, and evening wind-down are treated as distinct routines with their own progress rings.
-This structure is ideal for people building structured daily schedules rather than tracking isolated individual habits.
+Productive organizes your daily behaviors into time-of-day blocks rather than a flat list.
+Morning routine, afternoon focus, and evening wind-down each have their own progress rings and completion states.
+This structure is ideal for people building full-day schedules rather than managing isolated individual behaviors.

 • Routine-based structure (morning/afternoon/evening)